|Subject Leader||Mrs M Miriello|

 Knowledge & skills gained during KS4 and post-16 progression routes available

 The subject content contained within our curriculum is fully compliant with the statutory content outlined in the Key Stage 4 National Curriculum.
-Further strands in the curriculum prepare students for studying STEM subjects beyond GCSE and we aim to inspire our learners to consider careers in science, technologies, engineering and maths.
-The science capital teaching and learning approach continues with opportunities to relate current science events with the content and building skills in preparation for GCSE examinations and beyond for A Level, BTEC and apprenticeships.
+All students study the AQA separate science content to ensure a deep, broad, rich and balanced curriculum to prepare students for life and post-16 STEM subjects and all are encouraged to take the three separate science GCSE’s.
+However, at the end of the course students who would have normally have studied the Combined Science Trilogy course have the opportunity, based on assessment data, personal preference and post-16 aspirations to take two of the three Separate Science GCSE’s, for example Biology and Physics for two single GCSE awards.
+This supports some of our students in reducing their cognitive overload, enables finer revision focus and reduces exam pressure and stress.
+In addition the science capital teaching and learning approach continues with opportunities to relate current science events with the content and building skills in preparation for GCSE examinations and beyond for A Level, BTEC and apprenticeships.

 By the end of year 11, the science department aims to have developed our students by:

-- giving them a strong foundation of scientific knowledge, with scientific enquiry skills that enables them to take science to the next level and inspires a lifelong interest in the subject
+- giving them a strong foundation of scientific knowledge, with scientific enquiry skills that enables them to take biology, chemistry and/or physics to the next level and inspires a lifelong interest in the subject

-- catering for differing backgrounds, interests and a full range of abilities by supporting each student to achieve well in whichever science qualification they choose
+- catering for differing backgrounds, interests and a full range of abilities by supporting each student to achieve well in whichever biology, chemistry and/or physics qualification they choose

 - instill a natural curiosity about the the world around them, in science and elsewhere